 Children with mild developmental needs may require certain techniques and methods to gain the skills required to participate and learn better in school.
 We help parents and teachers recognise developmental needs in a timely manner.
 This is where they will receive the extra help from our DSP professionals through interventions and in-class support sessions.

-On the other hand, it is common for preschool children to project some of the areas mentioned, since building of skills are still in progress at a young age.
+On the other hand, it is common for preschool children to project some of the areas mentioned since the building of skills are still in progress at a young age.
 In fact, the brain is known to only fully develop at the age of 25, questioning our level of expectations placed on preschool children in the areas mentioned.